loopwerk/loopwerk.io/content/articles/2025-10-21-async-django-why.md

 This timeline represents a colossal investment of time from numerous core contributors.
 I wonder if it was worth it, and I am certainly not alone with this question.
 Will it ever be finished?
 And at what cost?
 Even Andrew Godwin [said](https://forum.djangoproject.com/t/is-dep009-async-capable-django-still-relevant/30132/2) the following:

-> I do think we'll never be able to make it fully async only in the ORM core, as the slowdown in sync mode will just be too much.
-Given that, I'm very realistic about the fact that we may just not be able to write and maintain what are two parallel ORM cores
+> "I do think we'll never be able to make it fully async only in the ORM core, as the slowdown in sync mode will just be too much.
+Given that, I'm very realistic about the fact that we may just not be able to write and maintain what are two parallel ORM cores"

 ## My verdict: an impressive feat for a problem that rarely exists